 We all have an inner and outer self – whether you are adopted or not!
-In a practical sense, this often looks like presenting as different versions of yourself based on the people you are around.
-On a deeper level, it may mean actively concealing certain parts of yourself from those you think may not accept or understand you.
+This often looks like presenting as different version of yourself based on the people you are around.
 This is an especially relevant topic for teens and tweens, who are managing many different levels of identity at once: adoptee identity, identity related to sex and gender, physical appearance, etc.

 Start the Conversation

 As hard as it can be, it is important for parents to begin these conversations.
 Don’t wait for your teen to speak up first.
 Identity is a raw and emotional topic for many, and often your child may not know if it’s something they can discuss with their family.
 Your child will be much more likely to explore this topic with you if you’ve already made it clear that you’re ready and willing to have this conversation.

 Everyone has an inner and outer self.
 Consider what this means for you: how are you different when you’re with family?
 At work?
 With friends?
 Even if the changes across environments are small, they are still there.
 Don’t be afraid to share these personal examples with your child!
 This will help communicate to them that having multiple facets to your identity is a universal experience, not one limited to adoptees.